Mr Tharman Shanmugaratnam was elected as Singapore’s President in September 2023.

 In the realm of social causes, Kingsley has worked with residents at a halfway house as a volunteer music coach, and also in humanitarian work in the aftermath of Typhoon Haiyan.

 He loves sport fishing and is a cat lover (need we say more?)
-He is married and recently became the proud father of a young daughter.
+He is married and is the proud father of a young daughter.
 He believes a culture of honour and honouring is the best gift he can give to her and her generation.